Preparing for Greater Tax Transparency | Brunswick Group

 For example, by cross-referencing corporate reports and public CbCR data, it could be possible to determine that the profitability of a pharmaceutical company with operations spread across different sites relies on a single facility.

 Even if EU member states allow for specific items of information to be omitted from public CbCR reports when their disclosure would be seriously prejudicial to the commercial position of a company, those omissions are only temporary, and might not always be granted.
 In addition, the mere fact that information is omitted from a report could lead to further questioning by competitors or other stakeholders.
-As such, corporations will have to strengthen their existing narratives to face potential threats to their operations or even their business models.
+As a result, corporations will have to strengthen their existing narratives to face potential threats to their operations or their business models.

 Impact on employees